-Different ways to approach landscape photography | Photofocus
+Different ways to approach landscape photography

 There is more to landscape photography than just a sweeping epic photograph.
 What?
 You don’t agree?
-Although the definition of landscape is, “all the visible features of an area of countryside or land, often considered in terms of their aesthetic appeal,” I think we can apply that definition to more than just the big picture.
+The definition of landscape is, “all the visible features of an area of countryside or land, often considered in terms of their aesthetic appeal.”
+I think we can apply that definition to more than just the big picture.

 The big picture landscape

 Mostly when we think of landscape photography, we think of the whole picture — the very wide, many times panoramic images that show us an incredible scene.
-Majestic mountains with beautiful flowers in the foreground, natural monuments of stone arches, forests and lakes are included among the amazing landscape photographs we see on a regular basis.
+Majestic mountains with beautiful flowers in the foreground.
+Natural monuments of stone arches.
+Forests and lakes.
+These are all included among the amazing landscape photographs we see on a regular basis.
 These images give us an overall view, they help us to feel like we’re standing right there looking at the same view as the photographer.

 But, there are other ways to look at landscape photography that can help you tell your story, in my opinion.